 Photo by Jórunn Sjöfn

-If you are driving around Iceland, you can take your car onto the ferry and they deliver your car at the other end of the bay (in either Stykkishólmur or Brjánslækur) where you can pick it up later in the day or some days later if you are spending a few days on the island.
+To get there, take the ferry Baldur from Stykkisholmur on the Snaefellsnes peninsula or from Brjanslaekur in the Westfjords.
+If you're driving around Iceland, you can take your car onto the ferry, and they'll deliver your vehicle at the other end of the bay (in either Stykkisholmur or Brjanslaekur).
+You can pick it up later in the day, or even some days later if you spend a few days on the island.

 Photo by Regína Hrönn Ragnarsdóttir